Bruce Rioch

-Bruce David Rioch (/ˈriːɒk/; born 6 September 1947) is a football manager and former player for the Scotland national team.
+Bruce David Rioch (/ˈriːɒk/; born 6 September 1947) is a British football manager and former player for the Scotland national team.
 His last managerial post was at AaB in the Danish Superliga in 2008.

 As a player, he made more than 550 appearances in the Football League and, by virtue of his parents' birthplaces, represented Scotland in 24 matches; he became the first player born in England to captain Scotland.
-As a manager, he has taken charge of clubs in England, including Arsenal where he signed the famous Dennis Bergkamp, the United States, and Denmark.
+As a manager, he has taken charge of clubs in England, including Arsenal, where he signed Dennis Bergkamp, and in the United States, and Denmark.
 His brother Neil, son Gregor and nephew Matty Holmes were also professional footballers.

 Playing career

-Rioch was born in Aldershot, Hampshire: his father was serving there with the Scots Guards, eventually as a sergeant-major.
+Rioch was born in Aldershot, Hampshire: his father served there with the Scots Guards, eventually becoming a sergeant major.
 His father had been born in Kinneff, Aberdeenshire, and his mother in Skye, each qualifying him to play for Scotland.
 After moving to Luton, Bedfordshire, at the age of 14, he joined his local side, Luton Town, turning professional in September 1964.
 He made his first team debut later that month, and his league debut in November 1964 in a 1–0 defeat at home to Southend United.
 He spent a couple of years establishing himself and was a regular member of the Luton team, scoring 24 goals, that won the Fourth Division title in 1968.
 He moved to Aston Villa in July 1969 for a fee of £100,000, then a record fee paid by a Second Division side.
 He won a League Cup runners up medal in 1971, Villa losing 2–0 to Tottenham Hotspur.

 He moved to Derby County in February 1974, winning a League Championship medal.
 He joined Everton in December 1976, but returned to Derby County in November 1977.
 After a dispute with the Derby manager, Tommy Docherty, Rioch had brief loan spells with Birmingham City in December 1978 and with Sheffield United in March 1979.
 He then left the Baseball Ground to play for NASL side Seattle Sounders.
 While playing with Seattle Sounders in 1980 he was named to the NASL First Team All-Stars.
 He returned to England in October 1980 when he joined Torquay United as player-coach, working at first under Mike Green and then under Frank O'Farrell.